Futures studies: 1960s futures research

 In 1954 Robert Jungk published a critique of the US and the supposed colonization of the future in Tomorrow is already Here.
 Fred L. Polak published Images of the Future in 1961, it has become a classic text on imagining alternative futures.
 In the 1960s, human-centered methods of future studies were developed in Europe by Bertrand de Jouvenel and Johan Galtung.
 The positivist idea of a single future was challenged by scientists such as Thomas Kuhn, Karl Popper, and Jürgen Habermas.
 Future studies established itself as an academic field when social scientists began to question positivism as a plausible theory of knowledge and instead turned to pluralism.
 At the 1967 First international Future Research Conference" in Oslo research on urban sprawl, hunger, and education was presented.
 In 1968 Olaf Helmer of the RAND Corporation conceded "One begins to realize that there is a wealth of possible futures and that these possibilities can be shaped in different ways".
 Future studies worked on the basis that a multitude of possible futures could be estimated, forecast, and manipulated.

-Futures studies was developed as empirical research field.
+Futures studies was developed as an empirical research field.
 Inspired by Herman Kahn's publications, future studies employed techniques such as scenario planning, game theory, and computer simulations.
 Historians, political scientists and sociologists who engaged in critical futures studies, such as Ossip K. Flechtheim, and Johan Galtung, laid the foundations of peace and conflict studies as an academic discipline.

 The international academic dialogue on futures studies became institutionalized in the form of the World Futures Studies Federation (WFSF), founded in 1967.
 The first doctoral program on the Study of the Future, was founded in 1969 at the University of Massachusetts by Christopher Dede and Billy Rojas.
 Dede also founded a master's degree program in 1975 at the University of Houston–Clear Lake.
 In 1976, the M.A.
 Program in Public Policy in Alternative Futures at the University of Hawaii at Manoa was established.